 Adding Beer Kegs / Batched Drinks

-If you have beer kegs, or large batched drinks in your venue, you an add them by tapping "Add Keg".
+If you have beer kegs, or large batched drinks in your venue, you an add them by tapping the "Add Keg" button on the bottom right of the screen.
 Just enter the name and volume, and you can take a picture.
-You can also add them via the app or the web portal after onboarding.
+You can also add them via the app or the web portal after onboarding is completed.

 Click here to learn how to add your kegs.